balmor/movie_db/README.md

 - [x] use [themoviedb.org](https://developers.themoviedb.org/3/getting-started) API
 - [ ] create one state in redux
 - [ ] move componenetDidMount to Movies
-- [ ] create new fetch for one product
+- [ ] create new fetch for single movie
 - [ ] use `progressive web apps`